B-Matt/smf-forum-testing/README.md

 License
 -------
 Licensed under the MIT license.
-For more information see [LICENSE.txt](LICENSE.txt).
+For more information see [LICENSE](LICENSE).

 References
 -----